Interested in enhancing your child’s educational experience at Katonah Elementary School (KES)?

 These chairs plan fundraising strategies to meet the budgetary requirements of the KES PTO, as may be needed during a school year.
 The chairs can work with committee chairpersons on the execution of fundraising events.
 The Fundraising Chairs will coordinate and work with the Spiritwear committee and sales.
 All fundraising activity plans should be submitted to the executive board for approval.
 The Fundraising Chairs attend the executive board and general membership meetings.

-The Communication Chairs are responsible for collecting information for creating and distributing the weekly Paw Prints newsletter.
-They will work with committee chairs to obtain needed information in a timely manner and help prepare flyer graphics as needed.
-Further, the Communication Chairs will distribute other emails as needed for specific events.
-The Communication Chairs will also manage all KESPTO social media and the KESPTO.com website, keeping these sites updated with ongoing events and information.
+The Communication Chair is responsible for collecting information for and distributing the weekly Paw Prints newsletter.
+This includes working with committee chairs to gather timely content, preparing flyer graphics as needed, distributing event-specific emails, and managing all KESPTO social media and the KESPTO.com website to keep platforms updated with ongoing events and information.